jacecotton/viewable/README.md

 ## `isMounted`

 ## What about...?
 (React)
-Most divergences from React, and why we can shed so much of its API footprint, derives from the fact that logic and side effects are object-oriented and imperative in a class-based custom element workflow.
+Most divergences from React, and why we can shed so much of its API footprint, derive from the fact that logic and side effects are object-oriented and imperative in a class-based custom element workflow.

 * No `useRef`
     * Class fields are non-rendering and persist across renders by default.